r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 Permissions are automatically created and managed via methods on those resources, like `pollerCron.invoke(sportsApiScheduler)`, `sportsApiScheduler.link(sportsApiPollerQueue)`, `sportsApiPollerQueue.subscribe(sportsApiPoller)`, and `scoresTable.subscribe(scoreProcessor)`.

-You can also create custom permissions yourself via the `Link` struct provided by Swift Cloud, which takes in an a standard array of [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) permissions and resources in order to give extra access where needed.
+You can also create custom permissions yourself via the `Link` struct provided by Swift Cloud, which takes in a standard array of [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) permissions and resources to give extra access where needed.

-More details on all of those in [Project.swift in the GitHub repo](https://github.com/r-token/sports-home-automation-swift/blob/main/Sources/Infra/Project.swift).
+More details on all of those in [Project.swift](https://github.com/r-token/sports-home-automation-swift/blob/main/Sources/Infra/Project.swift) in the GitHub repo.

 #### Targets

 Each Lambda function I have gets its own `.executableTarget` in `Package.swift`, an associated folder inside `Sources`, and an executable Swift file within that folder called `main.swift`.
 You provide the dependencies those functions need inside `Package.swift`, then import them inside the Swift file itself.

-Note: the executable Swift file must be called `main.swift` in order to execute top-level calls like `try await runtime.run()`.
+Note: the executable Swift file must be called `main.swift` to execute top-level calls like `try await runtime.run()`.

-For example, my `ScoreProcessor` Lambda function is provided as an executable target that depends on some of my own code and four third-party dependencies.
+For example, my `ScoreProcessor` Lambda function is provided as an executable target that depends on some of my code and four third-party dependencies.
 The executable target for it looks like this:

 ```swift
 .executableTarget(